WHERE WE ARE NOW

 - The Committee on Ways & Means voted on May 14 to advance legislation that, among other things, preserves nearly all the student and family higher education benefits that had been under consideration for elimination and expands IRC Sec.
 127 yet also increases the marginal rates on institutions eligible to pay the endowment tax.

-Below are links to tools and resources, organized by House and Senate committee, that provide more details on the status and contents of legislation and that can be used in advocacy outreach to policymakers.
+Below are links to tools and resources, organized by congressional chamber, that provide more details on the status and contents of legislation and that can be used in advocacy outreach to policymakers.

 Contact Congress